-Youth Centre staff are available to assist and support personal growth of youth.
+Youth Centre staff are available to assist and support the personal growth of youth.
 Programs are offered that will assist a youth to meet their needs and those of their family.
 All youth participate in day programs.
 The types of activities and programs vary.
-The programs will help youth with their education, day to day living, and help prepare them for further education or employment.
+The programs will help youth with their education, daily living, and help prepare them for further education or employment.
 Several clubs and recreational activities are also available including weight club, camp, arts/crafts, and woodworking.
-An Aboriginal youth can be assigned an Aboriginal Case Worker to assist in navigating the court system and reintegration to the community.
+An Indigenous youth can be assigned an Indigenous Case Worker to assist in navigating the court system and reintegration to the community.

-Youth will be helped to decide which program best suits their needs.
+Youth are encouraged to help identify programs which would best suit their needs.
 There are four programs available:

 - Individual Academic Program

 - Grade Equivalency Diploma Program (GED)

 - Employability Skills Program

 Youth work at their own academic level.
 Tutoring is available to help youth reach their educational goals.

 Youth advise their Primary Youth Worker if attending church services is important.
 Youth can request to contact their spiritual advisor at any time and, if approved, may attend church with family or Youth Centre staff.

 Sessions are led by youth workers to assist residents with basic life skills, such as: